anibalbastiass/anibalbastiass/README.md

 # Anibal Bastias Soto - @anibalbastiass

-### Hello friends !! 👋
+### Hey everyone! 👋

-This is my space.
+This is my Github page.
 My name is Anibal and I'm a Android Engineer with 8 years of experience in different kinds of companies and products.
 I have participated in the development processes of multiple Android native apps and is well versed in Kotlin and Java, as well as Architecture patterns.
 I've worked for companies and start-ups from Chile, the USA, Canada, and Australia, and is used to interacting with distributed teams as well.

 ## YouTube Streaming - Challenge live coding on Android App (August 18th, 2021)
 [![Coding Challenge](https://img.youtube.com/vi/wh1hVG0i-KM/0.jpg)](https://www.youtube.com/watch?v=wh1hVG0i-KM)